tlemane/kmtricks/README.md

 ## Limitations

 kmtricks needs disk space to run.
 The disk usage is variable and depends on data, parameters and output format.
-Based on our observations, the required space is between $\frac{\text{total input size (gzipped)}}{5}$ and the total input size (including outputs).
+Based on our observations, the required space is between 20% of the total input size (gzipped) and the total input size (including outputs).

 ## Benchmark